The important role of Luminance and Chrominance in noise reduction

 With separate control over each of these channels, video processors can apply different treatments to take advantage of the difference in our sensitivity with regard to brightness and color.
 For example, many video codecs separately compress the brightness and color channels to achieve better overall compression without losing the fine details in the brightness channel.

-Neat Video also handles digital noise in YCbCr to approach noise reduction differently in the Luminance and Chrominance channels.
+Neat Video and Neat Image also handle digital noise in YCbCr to approach noise reduction differently in the Luminance and Chrominance channels.

 Brightness, color and digital noise